 Still struggling to make your Big Data / AI project happen?
 Here is our last piece of advice on the matter, but don’t hesitate to check out our previous articles about the Data Lab and its organisation, the business vision, the POC, the traps and the Data Fabric.
-Now, let’s find out about DevOps !
+Now, let’s find out about the DevOps practices!

-What is the DevOps approach ?
+What is the DevOps Approach?

 Based on the Lean and Agile principles, the DevOps approach brings together operational managers and developers.
 We speak of “dev” for all that is related to software development, “ops” for the operation and administration of its infrastructure.
 DevOps practices aim to unify the whole.
 In practice, it is the automation and monitoring of each step of the creation of a software, from its development to its deployment, but also its operation over time.